imadcollin/apegroup-web-guide/Prerequisites/pre.md

 ### CSS
  You should know at least:
- - Syntax, pseudo selectors and attributes selectors
+ - Syntax, pseudo selectors and attributes selectors.
+ - Inheritance and specificity.
  - Padding, margin, borders and basics styling attributes.
+ - Basic CSS transitions and animation.